lorees/BorderTownAI/README.md

 - `reason = 1`: Stay under 4 hours
 - `reason = 2`: Age under 18 years old
 - `reason = 3`: Female under 24 years old with 2 or more kids
-- `reason = 4`: Male 25 or older with 2 or more companions
+- `reason = 4`: Male under 25 with 2 or more companions
 - `reason = 5`: Stay greater than 72 hours
 - `reason = 6`: Crime score greater than 65
 - `reason = 7`: Administrative Selection - 100% Random - Acts as a control so people cannot learn the algorithm and bypass security